 Reacting To Every Single Interaction

 The world of social media is very giant.
 For every causal message or comment, you don’t need to respond.
 But if that comment or message is reasonably linked to your brand, responding is very crucial.

 You need to respond even to negative reviews or comments only if that’s related to your brand.

 All of your post shouldn’t be telling what services you’re offering, or opening hours or why the customers should prefer you over your competitors.
 Doing this may let you lose followers very quickly.
 Post interesting things, funny articles, relevant news and the photos which customers will like, and diverse updates on your brand.

-Having a Varying Identity
+Having a Diversified Identity

 Do you have social media accounts to project a professional and serious image or it’s all about lighthearted fun?
 Are your ads implementing a consistent sense of humor or do they are everywhere on the spectrum from white to crude jokes?

 If you’ll constantly post similar type of post, people will get bored.
 Keep your postings diverse to stay interesting, but ensure that your social media “personality” is constant.

 Not Communicating With Your Audience

 People of all demographic and age groups are now the part of the social media world.
 Understanding your audience is the key factor to success for any type of business venture.
 Interacting with your audience directly and in the right way can make a big difference in the quality of interactions you get and in the manner followers see your business.
 It’ll also help in making your business better since potential clients can relate you much better through social media.